I Want To...

 Share Fast Facts

-The Division of Infectious Diseases in the Johns Hopkins University School of Medicine announces the opening of the John G. Bartlett Specialty Practice at The Johns Hopkins Hospital on Monday, May 8, 2017.
+The Division of Infectious Diseases in the Johns Hopkins University School of Medicine announces the opening of the at The Johns Hopkins Hospital on Monday, May 8, 2017.

 “The Johns Hopkins Hospital is excited to provide a beautiful, state-of-the-art clinic staffed by the world’s best medical practitioners to meet the needs of the East Baltimore community,” says Redonda G. Miller, M.D., M.B.A, president of The Johns Hopkins Hospital.